sejungkwak/work-time/README.md

 ## Functionality Testing

 - I have tested the application's functionality manually.
-- All the test passed: [View details](documentation/FUNCTIONALITY.md)
+- All the tests passed: [View details](documentation/FUNCTIONALITY.md)

 ## Performance Testing